AliceO2Group/WebUi/docs/guide/scale-app.md

-# Guide - How to scale and architecture
+# How to scale and architecture

 ### Files